outsidedav/swift/getting_started/installing.md

 ```
 {: codeblock}

-Then run `carthage update`.
+Run `carthage update` to start the build process.
 After the build is finished, add the generated frameworks to your project.

 For more information, see the [Carthage README](https://github.com/Carthage/Carthage#getting-started).